aridjayarecipes/cutesrecipes.web.app/content/post/2520-simple-way-to-prepare-homemade-wholemeal-banana-bread-with-jaggery.md

 - "Brush a cake tin with oil and pour the mixture in it"
 - "Sprinkle rest of the walnut on top of it."
 - "Bake it at 165C for 55-60 min"
 - "Take the tin out and check by inserting a knife.
-If it comes out clean then, it's done."
+If it comes out clean then, it&#39;s done."
 - "Wait for 5 min, then take the bread out.
 Allow it to cool on wire rack for about 60 min."
 - "Slice or cut it the way you want.
 It can be stored in the fridge for upto a week though I doubt it will last that long 😊"
 categories: